fredag 2. august 2019

 him, soon he'll be heavy :)

-Fortunately for certain fans and purists, who will most likely always consider former Disney to be better than current Disney.
-While it would be easy to groan at the fact that the remake is labeled for being an "live action version", due to how it's techincally not that.
+Fortunately for certain fans and purists, who will most likely always consider former Disney to be better than current Disney (which is understandable).
+While it would be easy to groan at the fact that the remake is labeled for being an "live action version", due to how it's techincally not a live action remake.
 As for what the crew who worked on the first movie thought about the remake, they were splitted and divided around it.

-But I guess that's inevitable, considering how opinions will differ.
-At the end there's nothing more to say than to wish The Lion King an happy former Silver Anniversary and wishing it to get many more.
+But I guess that's inevitable, considering how opinions will differ, anyway (for obvious reasons).
+But despite how this entry wasn`t exactly meant to synergize with it`s Silver Anniversary, At the end there's nothing more to say than to wish The Lion King an happy 30th Anniversary and wishing it to get many more.
 And yes, I know that it probably seemed as if I was bashing the movie previously.
 But I do have my affection for Lion King nonetheless, despite it's faults.

 At least it's not The Lion Squad :)